gvwilson/thirdbit/src/fiction/iffy/index.md

 after one of Uncle Jack's misadventures.

 She jumped and squawked as a raccoon poked its head up out of a drain near her feet.
-The tech under its fur sparkled briefly as it gabbled at Wales.
+The tech set into its fur sparkled briefly as it gabbled at Wales.

 "What's it sayin'?"
 Iffy whispered loudly, unconsciously backing up a step.
-Halley tolerated a handful of tweaked animals for the jobs they could do, but there were too many stories of them being driven mad by malware left over from the war for anyone to ever be truly comfortable around them.
+Halley tolerated a handful of tweaked animals for the jobs they could do, but there were too many stories of them being driven mad by malware left over from the war for her to be truly comfortable around one.

 Wales didn't seem bothered.
 "Thank you, my friend."